Home News Site Map About Us Contact Us

 Marriage of Unbaptised Persons

-It was formerly the practice that, where neither party was baptised, an application for a common licence should be referred to the Bishop.
+It was formerly the practice that, where neither party was baptised, an application for a Common Licence should be referred to the Bishop.
 At a meeting in January 2004, the House of Bishops agreed that the unbaptised status of one or both parties should no longer be a bar to the grant of a Common Licence.
 Accordingly there is no longer a need to refer an application to the Bishop where neither party is baptised.

 Back to top